WELCOME! I'm so glad you're here!

 Do you accept insurance?

 Postpartum Doulas are non-medical professionals.
 Although more insurances are working with doulas, I currently do not work directly with any insurances as a doula or Lactation Counselor.
-However, I am happy to and have experience with providing invoices to help clients receive reimbursements through programs like Carrot and other employer programs.
+However, I am happy to and have experience with providing invoices to help clients receive reimbursements through programs like Carrot and other employer programs that I qualify for.

 Do you only work with first-time parents?